GeoCode-polymtl/Mapping_SSP_NN/README.md

 `Sections_100mIsobath.py` generates the interpeted sections of permafrost distribution in the 100m isobath for the evaluated sesimic lines and store them in the folder `SSPInterpretation`.
-In addition, it saves the Average Vp velocity models in the subfolder `InvertedModels/VP_models`.
+In addition, it saves the Average Vp velocity models in the subfolder `InvertedModels/VP_models`, and the permafrost parameters (top, bop, thickness, inverted values at the middle of the interpreted upper ssp layer, and the maximum Vp and Vs) and the interpreted permafrost distribution in the SSPInterpretation folder.
 The script can be run as follows:

 ```bash
 cd code